Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut

-\item{} The multiplicity of eigenvalue 0 equals the number of connected components of the graph, and the $K$ indicator vectors of the partition span the eigenspace of eigenvalue 0.
-Especially, it holds under the ideal graph condition, as defined below.
-This fundamental fact will play a key role in the unification. \end{enumerate}
+\item{} The multiplicity of eigenvalue 0 equals the number of connected components of the graph, and the $K$ indicator vectors of the partition span the eigenspace of eigenvalue 0. \end{enumerate}

+The equivalence of (\ref{equ:ratio cut 1}) and (\ref{equ:ratio cut 2}) is due to property 2.
+Property 4 plays a key role in the unification, and it is closely related to the ideal graph condition.
+The condition was informally called ``ideal case'' in the literature \cite{von2007tutorial, ng2002spectral}.
+We define it precisely:

-\begin{definition} \tb{(Ideal graph condition)}\footnote{It is the separability condition used routinely in the spectral clustering literature \cite{von2007tutorial, ng2002spectral}, where it is often informally called ``ideal case''.
-We define it formally and precisely.} Targeting for $K$ clusters, if there happens to be exactly $K$ connected components in the graph of similarity matrix, then the graph (or similarity matrix) is called ideal (with respect to $K$ clusters).
-Especially, the between-cluster weights are zero: $W_{ij}=0$ if $A_i\in C_l$, $A_j\in C_m$, $l\neq m$.
-If members in the same cluster are arranged consecutively, the similarity matrix would emerge $K$ diagonal blocks, and there are no sub diagonal blocks in each block. \end{definition}
+\begin{definition} \tb{(Ideal graph condition)} Targeting for $K$ clusters, if there are exactly $K$ connected components in the graph, then the graph (or similarity matrix) is called ideal (with respect to $K$ clusters). \end{definition}

+The condition implies the between-cluster weights are all zero: $W_{ij}=0$, if the $i$th and $j$th points are of different clusters.
+If members in the same cluster are arranged consecutively, the similarity matrix would consist of $K$ diagonal blocks, and there are no sub diagonal blocks in each block.

-In practice, for $K$ clusters, the similarity matrix is often not exactly ideal, but near to it, which means there are $K$ weakly connected components.
-In this case, we call the ideal graph condition is \emph{met well or nearly}.
-And in this case, the between-cluster weights are weak, and if members in the same cluster are arranged consecutively, the similarity matrix would emerge $K$ noisy diagonal blocks.
-Besides, according to matrix perturbation theory \cite{ding2001spectral, von2007tutorial}: 1) the $K$ smallest eigenvalues are close to 0, with the smallest one still be 0; 2) the eigenspace is spanned by $K$ \emph{noisy} indicator vectors which do not deviate much from those in the ideal case; 3) the eigenvectors $V$ are a rotation of the $K$ noisy indicator vectors $H$, i.e. $V=RH$, for some unitary matrix $R$.
+However, the condition is often met \emph{nearly} in practice: some nonzero weights exist between clusters.
+If arranged orderly, the similarity matrix would consist of $K$ noisy diagonal blocks.
+Furthermore, according to matrix perturbation theory \cite{ding2001spectral, von2007tutorial}: 1) the $K$ smallest eigenvalues are close to 0, with the smallest one still being 0; 2) the eigenspace is spanned by the $K$ \emph{noisy} indicator vectors, which do not deviate much from those in the ideal case; 3) the $K$ eigenvectors, noted by $V\in \mathbb{R}^{K\times n}$, are a rotation of the $K$ noisy indicator vectors $H$, i.e., $V=RH$, where $R$ is a unitary matrix.